Merzasphor/MWSE/docs/source/lua/type/tes3lockpick.rst

     The bounding box for the object.

 `condition`_ (`number`_)
+    Use tes3lockpick.maxCondition instead.

 The maximum condition/health of the object.

 `deleted`_ (`boolean`_)
     Read-only.
 The deleted state of the object.